What is a donor-advised fund? And why do you need one?

-Outside of the benefit of a tax deduction, there are additional advantages for creating a donor-advised fund to assist you in your philanthropic goals.
-These include:
+Outside of the benefit of a tax deduction, there are additional advantages to creating a donor-advised fund to assist you in your philanthropic goals.

-A donor advised fund can help a philanthropist set up a legacy of giving that can extend beyond them.
-A donor can set up a recurring gift in their name to the charity of their choice should they pass away.
-They can also set up an heir for the account and that person can begin using the DAF to give to charities they want to support.
+A donor-advised fund can help a philanthropist set up a legacy of giving that can extend beyond them.
+Donors can set up a recurring gift in their name to the charity of their choice should they pass away.
+They can also set up an heir for the account, and that person can use the DAF to give to charities they want to support.

 Some givers like to give secretly.
-Others want to give but do not want to be solicited for future donations or other charities.
-By creating a DAF a giver can shield their identity and make grants anonymously so that their donations will not become public knowledge.
+In contrast, others want to share but do not want to be solicited for future donations.
+By creating a DAF, a giver can shield their identity and make grants anonymously so that their contributions will not become public knowledge.

-Now that you have the 411 on donor advised funds, it is time for you to take your philanthropy to the next level by creating a donor advised fund of your own.
-Through Philanthropi you can set up a donor-advised fund.
+Now that you have the 411 on donor-advised funds, it is time to take your philanthropy to the next level by creating a donor-advised fund of your own.
+Through Philanthropi, you can set up a donor-advised fund.
 Our Impact Accounts are DAFs that are easy to set up and maintain.
-And along with the monetary funds you disperse to charities, our Impact Accounts also serve as private donation trackers, helping you to track your other methods of giving back, be it volunteering and pro bono work, or community engagement and community empowerment.
-Simplify and amplify your philanthropic voice, and set up your Impact Account today!
+And along with the monetary funds you disperse to charities, our Impact Accounts also serve as private donation trackers, helping you to track your other methods of giving back, be it volunteering and pro bono work or community engagement and community empowerment.
+Amplify your philanthropic voice, and set up your Impact Account today!

 Founded in Philadelphia in 2018, Philanthropi is a revolutionary charitable giving by democratizing philanthropy through its giving platform, allowing everyday donors to seamlessly support their favorite nonprofit organizations.